tezedge/tezedge-debugger/README.md

 (WIP) Debugger API
 ==================
-RPC endpoint of debugger are split into two parts P2P messages on `/p2p/*` endpoints and RPC messages on `/rpc/*` endpoint.
+The RPC endpoint of the Debugger is split into two parts: P2P messages on `/p2p/*` endpoints and RPC messages on `/rpc/*` endpoint.
 ### P2P
 #### `/v2/p2p`
 ##### Description